 Support toward student improvement includes a discussion of a performance improvement plan, additional training, and support resources accessible to students, and a time frame for review.

-If the offense is of a serious nature, direct referral to the discipline process may be warranted with the approval of the Health Informatics program director and mentoring program manager.
+If the offense is of a serious nature, direct referral to the discipline process may be warranted with the approval of the Health Informatics program director and program faculty manager.

 Steps in Behavioral Counseling

 Step 1: Verbal Counseling:

 The first level of behavioral counseling consists of ‘in-time’ verbal discussions of behavioral concerns conducted by a student’s immediate supervisor.
 The immediate supervisor may be WGU staff member, a program mentor or course instructor, or clinical coach at the PPE site.

 Verbal counseling discussions focus on minor errors in judgment, unintentional error on the part of students, or the initial instance(s) of performance or communication issues.

 Step 2: Written Counseling

 Written counseling occurs when initial behavioral issues have not been resolved.
-Written counseling is initiated by a mentor, instructor, or WGU staff member in consultation with the mentoring program manager and other appropriate staff.
+Written counseling is initiated by a mentor, instructor, or WGU staff member in consultation with the program faculty manager and other appropriate staff.

 While continuing to focus on specific student performance improvement and support, written counseling includes an action plan providing written expectations for improvement.